Mushroom-Lab/mushroom-demo-frontend/README.md

 ## Run This Project

 1. `npm install` to install the dependencies
-2. `pnpm run dev` to start the server
+2. `npm run dev` to start the server